androportal/ABT/user/Reports.rst

   such as transactions, total of transactions, closing balance and grand total .

 .. image:: images/ledger.png
-   :name: ABT main page
    :align: center
    :height: 200pt
    :width: 350pt

-* Click on the table row to see the details of the transaction.
-In accounting terms this fuctionality is called ``Drilldown``.
+* ``Long press`` the table row to see the details of the transaction.
+In accounting terms this fuctionality is called ``drill-down``.
+The financials are clearly laid out and offer drill-down possibilities for single journals and analysis.
+  It acts as your window to all registered accounting data.

 Below features are ``common`` for ``all`` the reports.